 The power-up default value is HSPOL = 1.

 0E 5 Hsync Output Polarity

-This bit determines the polarity of the Hsync output and the SOG output.
+One bit that determines the polarity of the Hsync output and the SOG output.
 Table XI shows the effect of this option.
 SYNC indicates the logic state of the sync pulse.